smof/node-jwt-verifier/README.md

 <br/>
 <br/>
 This app is written in node.js, so node.js will need to be download and configured for your operating system.
 Once installed, clone the node-jwt-verifier project locally.
-Run "node install" from within this project directory to install dependencies from the package.json file.
+Run "npm install" from within this project directory to install dependencies from the package.json file.
 <br/>
 <br/>